Dhruv-2003/Dhruv-2003/README.md

 - 🔭 Working in the Modular and Infra space

-- 🎓 Studying Data Science & programming from Indian Insitute of Technology (IIT) Madras
+- 🎓 Data Science & programming from Indian Insitute of Technology (IIT) Madras

 - 🌱 Learning **Rust** to build better systems